 Thus, EU Missions will support Europe’s transformation into a greener, healthier, more inclusive and resilient continent.
 They aim to bring tangible benefits to people in Europe and engage Europeans in their design, implementation and monitoring.

 Each mission will operate as a portfolio of actions to achieve a measurable goal that individual actions would not achieve.
 These actions include research projects, policy measures and even legislative initiatives.

 - be bold, inspirational and widely relevant to society

 - be clearly framed: targeted, measurable and time-bound

-- mobilise resources on EU, national and local levels
+- mobilise resources on EU, at national and local levels

-- link activities across different disciplines and different types of research and innovation
+- link activities across different disciplines and different types of research activities and innovation

 - make it easier for citizens to understand the value of investments in research and innovation

 THE 5 IDENTIFIED MISSIONS

 1. Adaptation to Climate Change: support at least 150 European regions and communities to become climate resilient by 2030